2021 Best Liberal Arts General Studies Colleges for Non-Traditional Students in Massachusetts

 Best Liberal Arts General Studies Schools for Non-Traditional Students

 Bay Path University has taken the #1 spot in this year's liberal arts general studies ranking for non-traditional students.
-Bay Path is a small private not-for-profit school located in the suburb of Longmeadow.
+Bay Path is a small private not-for-profit school located in the large suburb of Longmeadow.
 Bay Path also made our Best Colleges for Liberal Arts General Studies in Massachusetts list, coming in at #8.

 Westfield State University earned the #2 spot in our 2021 rankings.
-Located in the large suburb of Westfield, Westfield is a public college with a small student population.
+Located in the large suburb of Westfield, Westfield is a public school with a small student population.
 In addition to being on our best for non-traditional students list, Westfield has also earned the #7 rank in our Best Colleges for Liberal Arts General Studies in Massachusetts ranking.

 Our rankings recognize Endicott College as the #3 school in this year's rankings.
-Endicott is a small private not-for-profit school located in the large suburb of Beverly.
+Endicott is a small private not-for-profit school located in the suburb of Beverly.
 Endicott did well in our major quality rankings, too.
 It placed #5 on our Best Colleges for Liberal Arts General Studies in Massachusetts list.

 Framingham State University comes in at #4 in this year's ranking.
 Framingham State is a small public school located in the small city of Framingham.
 Framingham State also took the #9 spot in our Best Colleges for Liberal Arts General Studies in Massachusetts rankings.

 Lesley University landed the #5 spot in our 2021 best liberal arts general studies schools for non-traditional students.
-Lesley is a small private not-for-profit school located in the medium-sized city of Cambridge.
+Lesley is a small private not-for-profit school located in the city of Cambridge.
 Lesley also made our Best Colleges for Liberal Arts General Studies in Massachusetts list, coming in at #4.

 Our rankings recognize University of Massachusetts Amherst as the #6 school in this year's rankings.
-UMass Amherst is a very large public school located in the large suburb of Amherst.
+UMass Amherst is a very large public school located in the suburb of Amherst.
 In addition to being on our best for non-traditional students list, UMass Amherst has also earned the #2 rank in our Best Colleges for Liberal Arts General Studies in Massachusetts ranking.

 The school has a low student loan default rate of 1.7%.
-1,514 of UMass Dartmouth students are exclusively distance learners.
-About 2,061 of the students at UMass Dartmouth are attending part time.
+1,514 students at UMass Dartmouth are exclusively online.
+There are roughly 2,061 part time students in attendance at UMass Dartmouth.

 Our rankings recognize University of Massachusetts - Lowell as the #8 school in this year's rankings.
-UMass Lowell is a fairly large public school located in the suburb of Lowell.
+UMass Lowell is a fairly large public school located in the large suburb of Lowell.
 UMass Lowell also made our Best Colleges for Liberal Arts General Studies in Massachusetts list, coming in at #3.

 The Integrated Postsecondary Education Data System (IPEDS) from the National Center for Education Statistics (NCES), a branch of the U.S. Department of Education (DOE) serves as the core of the rest of our data about colleges.